FYSETC/FYSETC-Voron-0.2-Pro/0.2 R1/README.md

 ```
 sudo wifi_sta_start.sh ssid password
 ```
-- Use the following command checks whether the wifi module is connected to your router, and get the ip address :
+- Use the following command checks whether the wifi module is connected to your router, and get the ip address:
 ```
 sudo ifconfig
 ```